 Roosevelt Skerrit

 Roosevelt Skerrit, born on June 8, 1972, in Vieille Case, Dominica, has served as Prime Minister of the Commonwealth of Dominica since 2004.
-He holds the distinction of being one of the longest-serving leaders in the Caribbean and has played a defining role in shaping Dominica’s political, economic, and diplomatic direction for over two decades.
+He is one of the longest-serving leaders in the Caribbean and has played a defining role in shaping Dominica’s political, economic, and diplomatic direction for over two decades.

 Early Life and Education of Roosevelt Skerrit

-Roosevelt Skerrit grew up in the rural village of Vieille Case on Dominica’s northern coast, a community deeply rooted in agriculture and traditional village life.
+Roosevelt Skerrit grew up in the rural village of Vieille Case on the northern Dominican coast, a community deeply rooted in agriculture and traditional village life.
 His upbringing in this close-knit environment is often cited as shaping his deep sense of community responsibility and connection to ordinary citizens.

 He attended Vieille Case Primary School before progressing to the Dominica Grammar School in Roseau for his secondary education.
-Afterward, he pursued tertiary studies in the United States.
-He first attended New Mexico State University and later transferred to the University of Mississippi, where he earned bachelor’s degrees in Psychology and English in 1997.
+Afterwards, he pursued tertiary studies in the United States.
+He first attended New Mexico State University and later transferred to the University of Mississippi, earning bachelor’s degrees in Psychology and English in 1997.

-After returning to Dominica, Skerrit worked as a lecturer at the Dominica State College, teaching English and engaging with young minds, before transitioning fully into politics.
+After returning to Dominica, Skerrit worked as a lecturer at the Dominica State College, teaching English and engaging young minds, before fully transitioning into politics.

 Political Career and Rise to Prime Minister